Royal Museum of the Armed Forces and Military History: Development of the museum

-The building
+Building

 The museum occupies the two northernmost halls of the Cinquantenaire: the northern Bordiau wing and the North Hall.
 Completed for the 1880 exhibition, like its southern counterpart, destroyed by fire in 1946 (and since rebuilt), the North Hall is the oldest building in the complex.
 Constructed in stone and metal, it combines classical rigor and industrial innovation in an original way.

 The building has a rectangular plan, marked at each corner by a projection.
 Set in a masonry structure, its imposing iron frame forms a single-span structure composed of eight vast arches.
-These are supported on the side facades by cast iron buttresses with arcades on masonry buttresses.
+These are supported on the side façades by cast iron buttresses with arcades on masonry buttresses.
 They are composed of two curved beams connected by means of metal parts forming a trellis, a motif that is found in other metal constructions of Bordiau.
 At the top of the roof is a saddleback skylight of which only the thin vertical walls are glazed.